ikiapps/detectSilence/README.md

 # A Swift Script for Detecting Silence in Audio Files: Made with Reactive Programming in RxSwift

-Detecting silence in audio files is an essential task to ensure correct audio processing.
-When handling large numbers of audio files, this can be a cumbersome and time-consuming task to perform manually.
+Detecting silence in audio files is an essential capability to ensure correct audio processing.
+When handling large numbers of files, this can be a cumbersome and time-consuming task to perform manually.
 I've written a script in Swift to automate this job.
 It uses `ffmpeg` as a subprocess along with its `silencedetect` filter.
 I've written the script using Reactive Programming in Swift 3 and RxSwift.
 It's capable of relatively fast, recursive scanning of huge numbers of files given a single starting point while reliably reporting all of its results to the console.

 This project is somewhat experimental since Mac command line tools do not yet have full support for linking external frameworks.
 The libraries for Swift still cannot be statically linked.
 Anything else containing Swift code cannot be built as a static framework.
 If a framework containing Swift code is linked, an external source of the Swift libraries must be provided.
 Thus, there is a high barrier to writing Swift scripts with RxSwift, but it is one that can be overcome.